oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ./kubectl-apply.sh -f
 ```

 **Important note**: Keycloak client applications (registry, microservices) will fail the startup until Let's Encrypt has issued the certificate and it has been synchronized inside the cluster.
-In the following section the issuance process is explained in more detail.
+In the following section, the issuance process is explained in more detail.

 The certificate might take some minutes to be ready, you can check the status by inspecting the object events: